Didymascella thujina: North America

-Didymascella thujina occurs on western red cedar (T. plicata) and T. plicata var. atrovirens on the west coast of North America, and eastern white cedar (T. occidentalis) in eastern North America.
+Didymascella thujina occurs on western red cedar (T. plicata) and T. plicata var. atrovirens on the west coast of North America, where it is a significant leaf blight.
+It also occurs in eastern white cedar (T. occidentalis) in eastern North America, although its effect is insignificant.
 It also occurs on some varieties of ornamental Thuja.
 Didymascella thujina was found occurring on Port Orford cedar (Chamaecyparis lawsoniana) seedlings in a nursery in Washington, US.

 Didymascella thujina was reported occurring on Atlantic white cedar (Chamaecyparis thyoides) in the eastern US, however, this fungus, which occurs on Chamaecyparis species, has since been reclassified as Didymascella chamaecyparisii.

 The name Keithia thujina was used by Elias Judah Durand in 1908 for the first record of the disease in the United States on eastern white cedar.
 Durand in 1913, further described and illustrated Keithia thujina that was collected from mature trees of eastern white cedar in Wisconsin.
 Durand felt that the disease only affected the host when environmental conditions favoured epidemics.
 G. C. Carew noted cedar leaf blight on eastern white cedar in Newfoundland.

 From 1912 to 1915 the disease was reported as seriously affecting western red cedar in the western U.S. state of Idaho where it was widely distributed throughout the range of T. plicata, including the adjoining areas of central Oregon, western Montana, and southern British Columbia (B.C.).
 W. A. Porter studied the occurrence and distribution of the disease in western red cedar forests in B.C.
 Later surveys extended the range of occurrence on western red cedar throughout its coastal and interior ranges in B.C. and Alaska.
 Cedar leaf blight has been found on both 1 and 2 year-old container-grown western red cedar seedlings in B.C. nurseries, and on western red cedar in bare root nurseries in California.